-Asymmetric key cryptography, also known as public-key cryptography, consists of two keys: a private key (used by the receiver) and a public key (which is announced to the public).
+Asymmetric key cryptography, also known as public-key cryptography, consists of two keys, a private key, which is used by the receiver, and a public key, which is announced to the public.
 Two different keys are used in this method to encrypt and decrypt the data.
 These two distinct keys are mathematically linked.
 They are sold in pairs.
 The public key is accessible to anyone, whereas the private key is only accessible to the person who generates these two keys.

 For example, Bob wants to send an encrypted message to Alice, and they agree to encrypt his message using public-key encryption.
 The receiver initiates public key encryption to encrypt the sender’s message.
 The receiver, not the sender, initiates the public key method to encrypt the sender’s message.
 Everyone has access to the public key.
 The receiver, Alice, is the only one who has access to the private key.
 The following is how it works:

 Although Alice’s private key can confirm that no one read or changed the document while it was in transit, it cannot confirm the sender.
 Because Alice’s public key is available to the public, anyone can use it to encrypt his document and send it to Alice while posing as Bob.
-Another technique is required to prove the sender: Digital signature.
+The digital signature is another technique that is required to prove the sender.

 A digital signature is equivalent to a handwritten signature.
 It is an electronic verification of the sender.
 Digital signatures are commonly used for software distribution, financial transactions.
 The digital signature serves three purposes: